 Widening the supply range to low carbon electricity generation and energy imports will provide some room to optimize renewable development at a European scale seeking both cost efficiency and public acceptance.
 As a result, offshore wind and large scale solar farms will be respectively predominant in the north (e.g. North Sea Energy Hubs) and in the south of Europe.
-Relatively higher energy imports results in lower deployment of wind, solar and electrolysis capacity to produce synthetic fuels in Europe.
+At the same time the capacity level of those technologies could be lower in absolute terms than in Distributed Energy as relatively higher energy imports results in lower deployment of wind, solar and electrolysis capacity to produce synthetic fuels in Europe.